hstarmans/esp32_hexastorm/developer.md

 # ESP32

 # Tools
-I use mpremote to flash the board.
-[Mpfshell](https://github.com/wendlers/mpfshell) gives more options and allows you to connect via webrepl.
+Mpremote is supported by Micropython.
+I tried [Mpfshell](https://github.com/wendlers/mpfshell) and [rshell](https://github.com/dhylands/rshell).
+[Thonny](https://thonny.org/) offers best webrepl support.

 ## Python dependencies
 Install poetry in the directory in which you installed this library.